Skip to content

 With Ranger enabled, Claude will:

-1. Create a feature with checklist items describing what to verify (e.g., “User opens settings, clicks dark mode toggle, page switches to dark theme”)
+1. Create a feature review with scenarios describing what to verify (e.g., “User opens settings, clicks dark mode toggle, page switches to dark theme”)

 2. Write the code (Ranger has nothing to do with this step and never reads or stores any of your code!)

-3. Run browser verification via ranger verify-feature.
-A browser agent tests the feature in your running app.
+3. Run browser verification via ranger go.
+A browser agent tests the feature review scenarios in your running app.

 4. If verification finds issues, Claude fixes them and re-verifies automatically.